Verilog-A Basic Structure and Syntax¶

 The module structure serves four major roles:

-- Allowing parameterization to adapt the model for different configurations.
+- Allowing parameterization : It allows the model to adapt to different configurations.
+E.g., Same ADC code can be re-configured to 10-bit or 14-bit using parameterization.
 In some simulators (e.g., Cadence virtuoso), the parameters appear as symbol properties at higher hierarchy.

-- Providing a place for analog equations, which form the core of the model
+- Providing a place for analog equations : Actual definition of the model which decides the behavior.

 Module Declaration¶